-Another highlight of the Chicago trip was spending the day working with colleagues at Northwestern University (here’s the killer view from their office) as we made preparations for a productive writing retreat this fall in Park City, Utah.
+Another highlight of the Chicago trip was spending the day with colleagues at Northwestern University (here’s the enviable view from their office) as we made preparations for a productive writing retreat this fall in Park City, Utah.
 Our upcoming projects will span narrative persuasion, psychological reactance, genetic communication, and more.

-And of course there was some time left-over for dancing — and some award money set aside for new tango shoes ;)
+And of course there was some time left over for dancing — and some award money set aside for new tango shoes ;)